smalagon15/fullstack_example/README.md

 # Introduction

 This is a full stack example project with the intention of showing code that you would write in your undergrad courses and turn it into a software service.
-The folders palindrome and diamond are most like problems you would do for homework in an undergrad CS course.
-The rest of example_api is the code that is takes to run the code as an API.
-Then example_ui is an interface for the api outputs.
+The folders palindrome and diamond in the api are most like problems you would do for homework in an undergrad CS course.
+The rest of example_api is the rest of the structure to run the code as a service. example_ui is an interface for the api to pass parameters and display the outputs.

 # The Services